 NOTE: All application documents become the property of WVU Tech.
 Under no circumstances will they be duplicated, returned to the applicant, or forwarded to any agency or other college or university.
 Admission documents of applicants who do not enroll in the college may be destroyed after one year.

-Once the student has completed the necessary steps to be fully admitted, WVU Tech will issue the following:
+Once the student has completed the necessary steps to be fully admitted and submitted the required financial documentation, WVU Tech will issue the following:

 - Official I-20 document

 - Letter of Admission